flavianoM/NMP/README.md

 open a terminal and type: ./nmp <<FILE CONTAINING THE BIPARTITE NETWORK>>

-where <<FILE CONTAINING THE BIPARTITE NETWORK>> must be formatted as in the following example:
+where <<FILE CONTAINING THE BIPARTITE NETWORK>> is a txt file which must be formatted as in the following example:

 0,0,0,14,1
 0,0,0,0,2